 If you encounter any suspected malfunction of the aerial platform, or any hazard or potentially unsafe condition relating to capacity, intended use, or safe operation, cease operation immediately and seek assistance from management.
 Use three points of support when getting on or off the platform (two hands and one foot or a similar set of points).
 Keep the platform clean.

 Maintain a firm footing on the platform floor.
 Operate the controls slowly and deliberately to avoid jerky and erratic operation.
-Always stop the controls in neutral before going in the opposite direction
+Always stop the controls in neutral before going in the opposite direction.

 Do not dismount while the platform is in motion or jump off the machine.
+Do not start until all personnel are clearly away from the machine.